-First time don’t select “Delete the driver,” only uninstall it.
+The first time don’t select “Delete the driver,” only uninstall it.
 When you restart Windows, the driver gets reinstalled itself.
 If there is a problem with the device driver, then you can delete the driver and install a new one.

-Once it is finished, navigate Settings>Update & security and check for updates.
+Once it is finished, navigate to Settings>Update & security and check for updates.
 Windows will automatically search for the latest Bluetooth driver for your PC and install it unless you have disabled automatic driver update service.

-In case Windows is unable to find the compatible Bluetooth driver.
+In case Windows is unable to find the system compatible Bluetooth driver.
 In this situation, you can get the driver support from OEM, OEM stands for an original equipment manufacturer.
 A company that manufactures computers, users can get driver support from the driver support website.